Who Won The Iwo Jima Battle

 Trends and Latest Developments

 In recent years, there has been a renewed focus on understanding the psychological impact of the Battle of Iwo Jima on the soldiers and Marines who fought there.
 Historians and researchers are exploring the prevalence of post-traumatic stress disorder (PTSD) and other mental health issues among veterans of the battle.
-Oral histories and personal accounts are being collected to provide a more nuanced understanding of the human cost of war.
+Plus, oral histories and personal accounts are being collected to provide a more nuanced understanding of the human cost of war.
 This research highlights the importance of providing support and care for veterans who have experienced the trauma of combat.

 Tips and Expert Advice